modl/modl.github.io/_posts/2013-09-24-designing-and-developing-modl.md

 ### col&bull;lab&bull;o&bull;ra&bull;tion: the action of working with someone to produce or create something.

 The effort of designing and developing this site was quite literally the definition of collaboration.
-[Tim](https://twitter.com/tim_burcham) and I worked closely with [Phil](https://twitter.com/raucreativity) and [Michael](https://twitter.com/beardfury), two talented designers-slash-developers, to create the MOD/L logo and this website's design.
+[Tim](https://twitter.com/tim_burcham) and I worked closely with [Phil](https://twitter.com/raucreativity) and [Michael](https://twitter.com/beardfury), two talented front-end designers, to create the MOD/L logo and this website's design.
 Our goals were threefold: create something unique, uncomplicated, thoughtful and responsive; showcase in-progress and completed MOD/L projects alongside a blog; provide easy access to our [Twitter feed](https://twitter.com/mod_labs) and [GitHub repositories](https://github.com/markitondemand).

 #### Leading with design